Mecademic/mecademicpy/README.md

 assert robot.connect()
 ```

-The connect function returns true if connection is successful.
+The connect function returns true if connection is successful, and is the only function to block execution even in [asynchronous mode](#synchronous-vs.-asynchronous-mode).

 Before using the robot, it must be activated and homed.
 To do so, run the following functions:

 ```python
 robot.ActivateRobot()
 robot.Home()
 ```

 The robot should move slightly to perform its homing routine.
+We can also use `robot.WaitHomed()` or [synchronous mode](#synchronous-vs.-asynchronous-mode) to block execution until homing is done.

-Once complete, the robot is now ready to perform operations.
-[The user programming manual](https://mecademic.com/resources/documentation) or the documentation in the module is sufficiant to be able to make the Robot perform actions and control the robot.
+Once homing is complete, the robot is now ready to perform operations.
+[The user programming manual](https://mecademic.com/resources/documentation) or the documentation in the module is sufficient to be able to make the Robot perform actions and control the robot.

 Here is an example of a simple motion to perform: